nlzakh02/dsp/03-command_line.md

 > > `xargs` builds and executes command lines from standard input and converts the result into an argument that can be passed to another command.
 > > _Example_: **echo 'one two three' | xargs mkdir**
-> > _What happens_: string'one two three' is accepted by _echo_, parsed at blank spaces into 3 strings ('one', 'two', 'three') that are passed to command _mkdir_ for creating 3 directories with corresponding names
+> > _What happens_: string 'one two three' is accepted from the terminal by `echo`, parsed at spaces into 3 strings ('one', 'two', 'three'), these strings are passed to `mkdir` for creating 3 directories with corresponding names